 |Other Law Subjects such as Contract, Torts, Criminal Law, International Law, Family Law, property Law, IPR etc.||50|

-CLAT online counseling process shall start as per the schedule given above.
-In the first phase candidates shall be required to indicate their preferences for NLU(s) where they want to take admission.
-All the candidates who have appeared in CLAT 2016 examination are advised to read carefully ‘Counseling and admissions – Instructions for candidates’ available on the CLAT website before proceeding for online counseling process.
+CLAT online counseling process shall start as per the schedule announced by the exam conducting body.
+All the candidates who have appeared in CLAT 2016 examination are advised to read carefully counseling and admissions instructions that will be available on the CLAT website after declaration of results, before proceeding for online counseling process.

 The participating NLUs in the order of their establishment are: